Nebo15/qbill.docs/source/includes/_accounts.md

 ## Get all Account data

 ```
-GET /v1/accounts/:id
+GET /projects/:project_id/accounts/:id
 ```

 ## Disabling and Enabling an Account
 Accounts can't be deleted, but can be disabled to prevent its future usage.
-Disabled account will always return HTTP 403 error.
+Requesting or linking a disabled account will always result a ```HTTP 403``` error.

 ### Disabling

 ```
-POST /v1/accounts/:id/disable
+PUT /projects/:project_id/accounts/:id
+{
+  is_disabled: true
+}
 ```

 ### Enabling